KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 Seed //Bob has account id 4r99cXtVR72nEr9d6o8NZGXmPKcpZ9NQ84LfgHuVssy91nKb and 0
 ```

-None of the development accounts have usable balance on the public peregrine network.
+None of the development accounts have usable balance on the public Peregrine network.

 ## BYOB - Bring Your Own Blockchain

-If you don't want to rely on peregrine, need more funds or need to periodically reset the state of the blockchain, you will need to run your own blockchain.
+If you don't want to rely on Peregrine, need more funds or need to periodically reset the state of the blockchain, you will need to run your own blockchain.
 For this purpose, we provide a docker image which runs in standalone mode.
 This means that the blockchain doesn't act as a parachain but as an independent chain.
 There is no need to run a relaychain and register the KILT chain as a parachain.